941design/podsink/SPECIFICATION.md

 - Press `u` to unsubscribe from the podcast (returns to list view)
 - Press `x` or `Esc` to return to the list view
 - Subscription status is indicated by color (green for subscribed) and `[subscribed]` suffix
+- When invoked from `list subscriptions`, unsubscribing returns to the list with the podcast removed

 ### Config Management
 - `config` command shows editable key-value list.